 Tent caterpillars can be found in heavily forested areas throughout the United States.
 These caterpillars use trees to create nests that resemble tents where they breed and make tons of larvae that will chomp through even the strongest of oak and maple trees.
 Tent caterpillars chew away the leaves of a tree, which prevents the tree from collecting nutrients and eventually kills it.

 The lilac borer is a sort of wasp-like insect that can be found from as far north as southern Canada and all the way down towards Florida and Texas.
 These borers get their name because they bore into trees and create colonies of larvae that will eat their way out of the tree.
-This greatly increases the risks of a disease in these trees, and will usually kill the tree if the colony continues to breed in the same tree through each generation.
+This greatly increases the risks of disease in these trees, and will usually kill the tree if the colony continues to breed in the same tree through each generation.
+A professional tree spraying company like Stewart’s can help get rid of borer bugs.